 - Remove the compression nut and olive from the solar hot inlet fitting at the top of the solar storage tank.
 Remove the rubber washer from the union and discard. - Remove the plastic cap from the solar cold outlet pipe end at the top of the solar storage tank. - Fit the compression union supplied to the solar cold outlet pipe end. - Connect the solar cold pipe (flow to the collector) to the nipple in the solar cold outlet using the compression nut and olive supplied. - Connect the solar hot pipe (flow from the collector) to the nipple in the solar hot inlet using the compression nut and olive supplied.

 CONNECTIONS - ELECTRICAL

-The power supply to the water heater must not be switched on until the solar storage tank is filled with water.
+The power supply to the water heater must not be switched on until the solar storage tank is filled with water and a satisfactory megger reading is obtained.